 Meadows Recycled Water Supply

-GMB Water operates the Meadows Wastewater Treatment Plant, collecting sewage from properties in Meadows and treating it to a high standard suitable for re-use.
+GMB Water operates the Meadows Wastewater Treatment Plant, which collects and treats sewage from local homes in Meadows to a high standard, making it safe for reuse.

-Recycled water from the Meadows Treatment Plant is supplied to the Mawson Green and Saxon Hyde sub-divisions, to each allotment for specific purposes:
+Currently, recycled water from the Meadows plant is provided to homes in the Mawson Green and Saxon Hyde subdivisions.

-- Watering lawns and gardens (including fruit trees, vegetables and flowers)
+- Watering lawns, gardens, fruit trees, vegetables, and flowers

 - Flushing toilets